Multi-modal and frequency-weighted tensor nuclear norm for hyperspectral image denoising: Experiment Results and Discussion

 \section{Experiment Results and Discussion}

 In this section, we conduct experiments on simulated and real-world HSIs to substantiate the effectiveness of the proposed MFWTNN and NonMFWTNN model for HSI denoising.
-For evaluating the effectiveness of the models, our models are compared with four state-of-the-art HSI denoised methods i.e.BM4D \cite{BM4D}, LRMR \cite{LRMR}, LRTDTV \cite{LRTDTV}, 3DLogTNN \cite{3DTNN}.
-Due to the BM4D methods that are only suitable for removing Gaussian noise, we first use the RPCA \cite{TRPCA} model to remove the sparse noise, and then use it to obtain the denoised results.
-Before denoising all models, all pixels in the HSI band are linearly mapped to [0,1].
-In all experiments, the hyper-parameters in these comparative methods are manually adjusted according to the suggestions in relevant papers.
-In Section \ref{Discussion_Parameter}, the parameters are discussed in detail in our proposed models.
+For evaluating the effectiveness of the models, our models are compared with six state-of-the-art HSI denoised methods, i.e., LRTA \cite{LRTA}, BM4D \cite{BM4D}, LRMR \cite{LRMR}, LRTDTV \cite{LRTDTV}, 3DTNN \cite{3DTNN} and 3DLogTNN \cite{3DTNN}.
+Since LRTA and BM4D are only suitable for removing Gaussian noise and our experiments are to remove hybrid noise, for fair comparison, we first use the RPCA \cite{TRPCA} to remove sparse noise, and then use these models to obtain denoised results.
+Before the experiments, all pixels of models in the HSI band are normalized to [0,1].
+In all experiments, the parameters in these comparative methods are manually adjusted according to the suggestions in relevant papers.
+In Section \ref{Discussion_Parameter}, the parameters of the proposed models are discussed in detail.
 We use visual comparison and quantitative comparison to comprehensively evaluate the performance of different denoising methods.
 In quantitative comparisons, we use five quantitative picture quality indices (PQIs), i.e., PSNR \cite{PSNR}, SSIM \cite{SSIM}, FSIM \cite{FSIM}, ERGAS \cite{EGRAS} and SAM \cite{SAM}, to assess the denoised results.
-The better denoised results correspond to higher values in MPSNR, MSSIM, MFSIM, and lower values in EGRAS, MSAM.
+Better denoised results correspond to higher values in MPSNR, MSSIM and MFSIM, and lower values in MERGAS and MSAM.